-As part of securities lending and certain OTC derivative transactions, cash collateral is received and reinvested by PSP Investments.
-PSP Investments recognizes cash collateral received with a corresponding payable.
-The payable balance reflects the obligation of the transferee to return cash collateral to the transferor at the end of the transaction in the absence of an event of default by the transferor.
+As part of securities lending and certain OTC derivative transactions, when cash is received, it is recognized as collateral payable.
+The payable balance reflects the obligation of the transferee to return the amount to the transferor at the end of the transaction in the absence of an event of default by the transferor.